-Winner: Stone YFC, Runner-up: Cheadle YFC
+Winner: Eccleshall YFC, Runner-up: Uttoxeter JNFU

 Scrapbook Award: Awarded to the Club who produces the most interesting and unique scrapbook based on the activities of their own Club over the past membership year.

-Winner: Stone YFC, Runner Up: Ashley YFC
+Winner: Leek YFC, Runner Up: Ashley YFC

-Most Improved Club – Competitions Cup: Awarded to the Club that has achieved the highest improvement in points for competitions from the 2016/2017 year
+Most Improved Club – Competitions Cup: Awarded to the Club that has achieved the highest improvement in points for competitions from the 2017/2018 year

-Winner: Stone YFC; Runner Up: Chase YFC
+Winner: Ashley YFC; Runner Up: Leek YFC

 Small Clubs Trophy: Awarded to one of the five smallest Clubs in the County with regard to membership, that has achieved the most points throughout the year for competitions.